-The Hawai`i Community-centered Partnership (CCP) is a response to the longstanding desire to reduce the distance between funding and those most impacted.
+The Hawai`i Community-centered Partnership (CCP) is placing communities at the center of voice and decision-making and a response to the longstanding desire to reduce the distance between funding and those most impacted.

-This 4-year demonstration project will serve 8 communities on Hawai`i Island, Kaua`i and in Maui County.
+This demonstration project will serve 8 communities on Hawai`i Island, Kaua`i and in Maui County.
 CCP investments are going directly into rural, neighbor-island communities.
 Hence, giving voice and power to communities with the least amount of agency.
-The first two communities have been identified and community efforts are moving fast in Moloka`i and in Ka`u. (link to blog post coming soon)
+The first two communities have been identified and community efforts are moving fast in Moloka`i and in Ka`u.

 What is CCP?